Reading to toddlers is crucial for language development. However, there is a right and a wrong way to do it. Find out how below!

 Allow your child to ask you questions.
 When you answer your child's questions, remember to "think out loud."
 Talk your child through your reasoning about how you came to an answer.

 Why?
-When you ask questions, you are practicing listening skills as well as checking for comprehension.
+When you ask questions, you are practicing listening skills and checking for comprehension.
 By thinking out loud when you answer your child's questions, you are teaching your child HOW TO THINK.
-Pretty cool, huh?!

 Start from the beginning!
 Make predictions based on the book's cover.
-If your child doesn't have a prediction, make a prediction yourself and talk your child through your thinking.
+If your child doesn't have a prediction, make one yourself and talk your child through your thinking.

 As you read the book, continue to make predictions (i.e., “What do you think will happen next?”)